 With this program, The Tobin College of Business continues to build on its reputation as a local, national and international leader in risk management education.
 Our unique relationships provide us with collaborative links to industry and professional groups in enterprise risk management, as well as affording specialized academic expertise.

-The School of Risk Management's endowment allows for substantial merit-based financial aid to students seeking Masters of Science degrees in Enterprise Risk Management and Management of Risk, both of which can be completed in a calendar year.
+The School of Risk Management's endowment allows for substantial merit-based financial aid to students seeking Masters of Science degree in Enterprise Risk Management.
 Numerous opportunities for professional internships are available to graduate students while they pursue their degree.
 Faculty, administration and staff work together to ensure high job placement rates for SRM graduates; the SRM placed most of its domestic graduates over the last three years with such companies as JPMorgan Chase & Co., Deloitte & Touche, Travelers, Ace Group and PricewaterhouseCoopers.

 The MS ERM may be STEM qualified.
 Verify with your employer.